 The basics of air conditioning

-As summer draws near and temperatures creep upward, a home air conditioner may start to look like more of a necessity than a luxury.
-All air conditioners work basically the same way as your refrigerator: They pump heat from one area (in this case, your home's interior) and transfer it to another (the outdoors).
+With the start of summer and the onset of warmer weather, a central air conditioner could start to look like more of a necessity than a luxury.
+All air conditioners -- including portable air conditioners, room air conditioners and central air conditioners -- work basically the same way as your refrigerator: They pump heat from one area (in this case, your home's interior) and transfer it to another (the outdoors).
 An air conditioning system contains several parts:

-- The evaporator in a winding coil, usually made of copper, that draws out warm air from indoors.
+- The evaporator is a winding coil, usually made of copper, which draws out warm air from indoors.

-- The condenser ia s separate coil that releases the collected heat outside.
+- The condenser is a separate coil that releases the collected heat outside.
 This coil is surrounded by aluminum fins to disperse the heat.

 - The refrigerant is a liquid that transfers heat from the evaporator to the condenser.
 It evaporates in the indoor coil, pulling heat out of the air, and turns back to a liquid in the condenser, releasing its heat outdoors.

 - The compressor is a pump that forces the refrigerant through this network of tubing and fins.
 This is the part of the system that uses electricity.

 In a room air conditioner or a portable air conditioner (which we cover in separate reports), all these parts are contained in one compact unit that sits in a window; can be installed permanently in a wall; or, in the case of portable air conditioners, sits on the floor and is vented to the outside via flexible connecting hoses.
 Individually, these units are much cheaper than a central air conditioning system and are easy to install.
 However, they only have enough power to cool a single room and if you want to cool multiple areas, costs can mount up.
 We cover room and portable air conditioners in their own reports.